 Cancer of unknown primary (CUP)

-CUP means that cancer has been found in your body (secondary cancer), but your doctors can't find where the cancer started (the primary cancer).
+CUP means a secondary cancer has been found in the body, but your doctors can't find where the primary cancer has started from.

 It is sometimes called "unknown primary cancer" or "unknown primary tumour".